 Calibrating Flowmeters for Use in Measuring Contamination in High-Purity Process Liquids

-David B. Blackford and Donald C. Grant, CT Associates, Inc.
+David B. Blackford, Donald C. Grant – CT Associates, Inc.

-Norman Neher and Jeffrey S. Franz, The Futurestar Corporation
+Norman Neher, Jeffrey S. Franz – The Futurestar Corporation

 The cleaning and etching processes used to manufacture semiconductor microcircuits require numerous steps employing a variety of hazardous liquid process chemicals.
 Many of these steps are adversely affected by the high levels of particulate contamination typically found in liquid chemicals.
 Particle contamination in these chemicals is usually measured using optical particle counters that report particle concentration as the number of particles per unit volume (traditionally, particles per milliliter or per liter).
 The accuracy of the particle concentration depends on accurately measuring the flow of the liquid chemical through the particle counter.
 Float-type variable-area flowmeters are often used to measure the flow rate.
 Because of the corrosive nature of semiconductor process liquids, the flowmeter body and float must be made of Teflon PFA or another inert material.